ony3000/prettier-plugin-merge/README.md

 # prettier-plugin-merge

-A Prettier plugin that sequentially applies the formatting results of other Prettier plugins.
+A Prettier plugin that sequentially merges the formatting results of other Prettier plugins.

 ![Schematic diagram of how formats are merged.](.github/banner.png)